david-a-redick/dirt/README.md

 stage PACKAGE_NAME STAGE_NAME - Will only run the given stage for the given package.

-sandbox PACKAGE_NAME - Will create a sandbox environment and create a shell for you to explore.
+sandbox PACKAGE_NAME - Will create a proot sandbox environment and create a shell for you to explore.

 hook PACKAGE_NAME - Will hook the package into use in the local environment (by default ~/.local).